boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 {: #fig-50 title="Generic Model vs Distributed CE and PE" artwork-align="center"}

-### Attachment Circuits for Inter-AS Option B/C
+### Attachment Circuits for Inter-AS Options B/C

-In some cases, a CE connects to the provider network using Inter-AS Option B or C as defined section 10 of {{!RFC4364}} with the use of MPLS or SRv6 data planes.
-An example is depicted in {{figure-51}}.
-The configuration of VRFs together with control plane identifiers, such as route targets/route distinguishers happens on the CE.
+In some cases, a CE connects to the provider network using Inter-AS Option B or C as defined in {{Section 10 of !RFC4364}} with the use of MPLS or SRv6 data planes.
+An example of such as an AC is depicted in {{figure-51}}.
+The configuration of VRFs together with control plane identifiers, such as Route Targets (RTs) and Route Distinguishers (RDs), happens on the CE.
 This is a source of confusion since these configurations are typically enforced on PE devices.
 Notwithstanding, the reference design based on Orchestration scope prevails: the CE is managed by the Customer and the AC is based on MPLS or SRv6 data plane technologies.
-Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in Option C, the ASBR and a remote PE in the Provider Network with VRF configuration form a distributed PE).
+Note that the complete termination of the AC within the provider network may happen on distinct routers: this is another example of distributed PE (e.g., in  Inter-AS Option C, the Autonomous System Border Router (ASBR) and a remote PE in the Provider Network with VRF configuration form a distributed PE).

 ~~~~
 {::include ./drawings/mpls-ac.txt}